Nicola Scaife: Life

 Scaife was born and raised in Albury, New South Wales, Australia.
-As a teenager, Scaife represented Australia in marathon kayaking as a teenager, however she was forced to retire due to injury.
+As a teenager, Scaife represented Australia in marathon kayaking, however she was forced to retire due to injury.
 She went on a hot air balloon flight with her mother and became interested in the industry - she started working for a hot air balloon company, initially in administration and support roles, and then began flying in 2006.
-In 2007 she earned her private Pilot’s Certificate and later moved on to become a Commercial Pilot.
+In 2007, she earned her private Pilot’s Certificate and later moved on to become a Commercial Pilot.

 Her first competition ballooning event was in 2013 in Canowindra, New South Wales.
-In 2014 Scaife won the first women's world championship event in Leszno, Poland, in what was only her fourth competitive event.
-In July 2016 she successfully defended her title at the 2nd FAI Women’s World Hot Air Balloon Championship in Birstonas, Lithuania.
-In 2018 Scaife won bronze at 3rd FAI Women's World Hot Air Balloon Championship in Nałęczów, Poland.
+In 2014, Scaife won the first women's world championship event in Leszno, Poland, in what was only her fourth competitive event.
+In July 2016, she successfully defended her title at the 2nd FAI Women’s World Hot Air Balloon Championship in Birstonas, Lithuania.
+In 2018, Scaife won bronze at 3rd FAI Women's World Hot Air Balloon Championship in Nałęczów, Poland.

 Scaife and her husband run a hot air ballooning company in the Hunter Valley, New South Wales, Australia.